andrew-schutt/bash-photo-album/README.md

 chmod +x ./photo-album
 ```

+This script was tested and ran with a zsh shell (the [default](https://support.apple.com/guide/terminal/change-the-default-shell-trml113/mac) for Apple machines)

 ## Running

 Once you have jq setup and installed you can run the script like so from your terminal: